knpuniversity/javascript/knpu/ep1-basics/data-attribute.md

 # A Great Place to Hide Things!
 The data- Attributes

-Time to *finally* hook up the AJAX and actually delete one of these rows!
-As an early birthday gift, I already took care of the server side for us.
-If you want to check it out, it's inside of the `src/AppBundle/Controller` directory: `RepLogController`.
+Time to *finally* hook up the AJAX and delete one of these rows!
+Woohoo!

+As an early birthday gift, I already took care of the server-side work for us.
+If you want to check it out, it's inside of the `src/AppBundle/Controller` directory:
+`RepLogController`.
 I have a bunch of different RESTful API endpoints and one is called, `deleteRepLogAction`.
 As long as we make a `DELETE` request to `/reps/ID-of-the-rep`, it'll delete it and return a blank response.
 Happy birthday!

 Back in `index.html.twig`, inside of our listener function, how can we get figure out the DELETE URL for *this* row?
 Or, even more simply, what's the ID of *this*